mariuskimmina/coredns-tlsplus/README.md

 To use this plugin for automatic certificate management you have to fullfill the following requirements:
 * Own a domain
 * Setup CoreDNS as the authoritative DNS server for that domain
+* Port 53 - While CoreDNS may serve DNS over TLS on any port, during startup the plugin will use port 53 to solve the [ACME Challenge][Challenge]

 When CoreDNS is setup as the authoritative DNS Server for a domain such as `example.com`, all you need to add to your corefile to start serving DoT or DoH is the following: